 3. Sleep enough

 Every living creature needs to sleep.
-Sleep is especially important for teenagers as it directly impacts mental and physical growth and development.
+Sleep is especially important for teenagers and children as it directly impacts mental and physical growth and development.
 The main benefit of sleep is the release of growth hormone which is needed by your body so that it can grow (toddlers can grow as much as 1.5cm overnight!).

 I’m not a good sleeper: what can I do?
 See here